How to hunt pressured mule deer.

 Wherever you are hunting, you need to get there before anyone else.
 If you're still hunting and another hunter sneaks in after you, at least they'll push the deer in your general direction rather than the other way around!

 Remember that in extremely high-pressure situations, many bucks will hole up during the daylight hours and stay active mostly at night.
 Again, this is something that happens with Midwest whitetails all the time.
 So, what do you do?
 You must find their travel routes to their sanctuary bedding spot, and intercept before they move into them for the day.
 That means getting into the field earlier than anyone else.
-In some cases, that might mean as much as an hour before sunrise.
+In some cases, that might mean as much as an hour before sunrise to spot them from long-range.

 Make sure you know where the deer are traveling from on these travel routes.
 Finding one does you no good if you bump the deer off the feeding area walking in the pre-dawn darkness.
 Very carefully plan your route to a prime ambush location.
 I know trail cameras aren't used as often for mule deer, but if you know a certain buck is frequenting an area, they can really help you pin down these movements and the times to be in position.